Sun, Dec 22, 2024 | Jumada al-Aakhirah 21, 1446 | DXB ktweather icon0°C

 Adnan

-Regarding costs, he noted that solo travel can vary significantly in price based on planning and duration.
-The main expenses are food, travel, and shopping.
+Regarding costs, he said solo travel expenses can vary depending on planning and duration.
+The main expenses are food, transport, and shopping.
 Adnan appreciated the availability of low-budget airlines in the UAE, making trips more affordable.

 For his travels, he finds Georgia and Azerbaijan to be the cheapest options at around Dh3,000, while Vietnam and Thailand can be more expensive, costing between Dh6,000 and Dh8,000 for a week-long trip.
 Trips to some European countries cost up to Dh15,000, he added.